ghoulmann/cs-curriculum/year_1.rst

 * graphically and verbally differentiate between ohms, amps, volts;
 * Measure ohms, amps, volts.
 * Make sense of problems and persevere in solving them
+* Articulate a definition of algorithm and algorithms' role in programming

 *Level 2*